Isle of Wight Guru

 You can certainly get cheaper holidays if you visit midweek, outside of school holidays but the peak time prices are obviously when most people want to visit.

-We searched in October 2024 and found the following prices:
+We searched for August 2026 holidays and found the following prices:

 As you can see, Nodes Point is the most expensive of the four Parkdean Resorts holiday parks on the Isle of Wight for the dates we compared.
 This is a pattern we have seen over the years.
 Thorness Bay or Landguard tend to be cheapest with Nodes Point usually the most expensive.